 Four years later, Anderson claimed her second consecutive slopestyle gold at the PyeongChang Winter Games, making her the first female snowboarder to win two Olympic gold medals.

-Seeking to leverage her success into positive contributions to her community, Anderson created an environmentally conscious clothing company named TRYE (To Respect Your Earth).
-She also collaborated with her old middle school to develop a sponsorship program for gifted children who have an interest in snowboarding but lack the funds.
+Anderson has created an environmentally conscious clothing company named TRYE (To Respect Your Earth).
+She has also collaborated with her old middle school to develop a sponsorship program for gifted children who have an interest in snowboarding but lack the funds.